NicholasLiang/skybox-mre/README.md

 SkyboxMRE is an MRE app that host a NodeJS server using Mixed Reality Extension(MRE) package to render high quality, seamless 360 image in Altspace VR, a social VR platform, which is developed on Unity Game Engine.

+Notes: SkyboxMRE used a GlTF-based Skybox so this app won't be affected the upcoming URP render tools update for Altspace.

 # How to put the MRE app in Altspace VR?

 MRE Sample Link: